cooldhiraj/quantiply-assignment/README.md

 # APOD

-APOD is a website that show astronamical picture of the day.
+APOD is a website that show astronomical picture of the day.

 Follows best production practice, build with consideration microservices in mind.